Mneme-org/Website/README.md

 # web
-The website (soon to be) hosted on mneme.xyz
+The website (soon to be) hosted on https://mneme.xyz